-(An Exploration Stage Company) Notes to the Consolidated Financial Statements Years Ended April 30, 2020 and 2019 (Expressed in Canadian Dollars)
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements Years Ended April 30, 2021 and 2020 (Expressed in Canadian Dollars)

-8. Investment in Associate
+7. Investment in Associate / Asset Acquisition

-Pursuant to an earn-in agreement completed in November 2016, Electrum Global Holdings L.P. ("Electrum") owns 60% of SSHL with the Company owning the remaining 40%.
-MPS, a whollyowned subsidiary of SSHL, holds title to the Cerro Las Minitas property which consists of twenty five mineral concessions located in Durango, Mexico.
-Following the earn-in period, each SSHL shareholder is to proportionately participate in all exploration and associated costs related to the development of Cerro Las Minitas in accordance with their respective participating interest or have their participating interest diluted in accordance with an applicable dilution formula.
-If a participating interest is diluted to less than 10%, that interest will be surrendered in exchange for a 2% NSR.

-As the Company retained a 40% interest and is able to exert significant influence, SSHL is considered to be an associate as at April 30, 2020 and 2019.
-The interest is accounted for as an investment in an associate using the equity method as:
+Pursuant to an earn-in agreement completed in November 2016, Electrum Global Holdings L.P. ("Electrum") owned 60% of SSHL with the Company owning the remaining 40%.
+MPS, a wholly-owned subsidiary of SSHL, holds title to the Cerro Las Minitas property.
+As the Company retained a 40% interest and was able to exert significant influence, SSHL was considered to be an associate and accounted for its interest as an investment in an associate using the equity method.